MicrosoftDocs/visualstudio-docs/docs/msbuild/parallelcustombuild-task.md

 ## Parameters

-The following tables describe the parameters of the **ParallelCustomBuild** task.
+The following table describes the parameters of the **ParallelCustomBuild** task.

 |Parameter|Description|
 |---------------|-----------------|